CREGÉS COVID-19 INTERVIEWS

-On February 11, 2021, the CREGÉS and CvP Continuum Aînés organize a webinar with Margaux Reiss and Zelda Freitas from CREGÉS to highlight the principal needs of caregivers of residents in CHSLDs in the context of COVID-19 and propose inspiring practices to address them and make recommendations.
-This presentation is intended for healthcare providers and managers.
+On February 11, 2021, the CREGÉS and CvP Continuum Aînés organized a webinar with Margaux Reiss and Zelda Freitas from CREGÉS to highlight the principal needs of caregivers of residents in CHSLDs in the context of COVID-19 and propose inspiring practices to address them and make recommendations.
+This presentation was intended for healthcare providers and managers.

 Caregiving and the Risk of Older Adult Mistreatment.

 On December 2nd, 2020, the Steinberg Centre for Simulation and Interactive Learning (McGill University) published an episode of the webcast series "McGill Cares" with Mélanie Couture who answered questions about the mistreatment of older adults as well as provided an overview on how often it happens, the factors that underlie it and the impact that COVID-19 is having on it.
 She also spoke about the tools used to identify and reduce mistreatment in caregiving situations.